- IS 240: Introduction to International Studies

 Political Science 218: Advanced Democracies (G)

 *Courses taken abroad or travel courses to Russia or Eastern Europe may be substituted for courses under A, B or C depending upon the content.
-Such courses are subject to the approval of the Russian and East European Stud- ies Coordinator and the Director of the International Studies Program.
+Such courses are subject to the approval of the Director of International Studies.

 1. Core Course: International Studies 240: Introduction to International Studies (G)